MAPeacock86/HFDP/README.md

 ---

 ## Captains Log
+2021-01-22: Finished part 1 of the observer pattern

 2021-01-10: Finished Chapter 1 and finished the initial setup for chapter 2!

 2020-11-26: Been a few weeks, had finals to take!
 Tonight I wrote part of the write-up for the Strategy Pattern.
 Excited to move towards wrapping that up soon.